NikVolf/parity-tools/rust/capnp.md

 - contains open issues aged a year
 - no good documentation with examples
 - little evidence of being useful anywhere
-- can't serialize arbitrary types if want to save speed advantage (need to use their api to modifiy request inplace)
+- can't serialize arbitrary types if one going to save speed advantage (need to use their api and type system to modifiy messages inplace)